 It is the whole vision of an Eschaton that is now missing outside the church.
 The assembly of believers must therefore itself be the event in which we may behold what is to come.
 Nor is this necessity new in the life of the church.
 For what purpose, after all, do we think John the Seer recorded his visions?

--modern world, a congregation or whatever wants to be “relevant,” its assemblies must be unabashedly events of shared apocalyptic vision.
+If, in the post-modern world, a congregation or whatever wants to be “relevant,” its assemblies must be unabashedly events of shared apocalyptic vision.
 “Going to church” must be a journey to the place where we will behold our destiny, where we will see what is to come of us.
 Modernity’s version of Christianity—that is, Protestantism—has been shy of vision and apocalypse alike.
 Just so, its day is over.
 As before, I can see two aspects of the new mandate.

 First and most obviously, preaching and teaching and hymns and prayers and processions and sacramental texts must no longer be shy about describing just what the gospel promises, what the Lord has in store.
 Will the city’s streets be paved with gold?
 Modernity’s preaching and teaching—and even its hymnody and sacramental texts—hastened to say, “Well, no, not really.”
 And having said that, it had no more to say.
 In modern Christianity’s discourse, the gospel’s eschatology died the death of a few quick qualifications.